graphistry/graphistry-helm/charts/values-overrides/examples/k3s/README.md

 curl -sfL https://get.k3s.io | sh -
 ```

-If you don't have `kubectl` set up, alias it:
+If you don't have `kubectl` you can set up an alias:
 ```bash
 alias kubectl='k3s kubectl'
 ```